-Jenny A. Silverstein is an Associate in Tyson & Mendes’ San Francisco office.
+Jenny A. Silverstein is an Associate in Tyson & Mendes’ Northern California office.
 Her practice focuses primarily on general liability, commercial litigation, and the defense of public entities.
 Ms. Silverstein represents individual, business, and public entity clients in courts across Northern California.

 Ms. Silverstein has successfully resolved a variety of cases involving complex personal injury, insurance coverage, and construction defect disputes.
 Prior to joining Tyson & Mendes, she worked for in-house counsel of a large auto-insurance carrier where she resolved multiple personal injury and property damage matters.
 She briefed and won a Motion for Summary Judgment before a California Superior Court based on res ipsa loquitur in a case where her client’s property was destroyed in a fire.

 Ms. Silverstein earned her J.D. in 2008 from John F. Kennedy University in Pleasant Hill, CA where she funded her education by working full time during the day as a paralegal and attending law school in the evening.
 She earned her paralegal certificate in 2003 from St. Mary’s College of California in Moraga, CA and her B.A. in Latin American Studies in 2001 from Scripps College in Claremont, CA. Ms. Silverstein is licensed to practice law in California.

 In her free time, Ms. Silverstein enjoys spending time with her husband and their Boston Terrier.
 She is also an avid knitter and “foodie.”

 Recent PostsMind the Gap: Premises Liability in Washington State